Lev135/bidirectional-instances/README.md

 Detailed documentation with examples can be found in the main module *(Control.Bidirectional)*.

+Usage
+---
+All function and classes you need to work with are exported from `Control.Bidirectional`.

 To be implemented somewhere in the future
 ---